algorandfoundation/puya-ts/docs/architecture-decisions/2024-06-06_arc4-by-default.md

 ```

 Pros:
-- ARC4 support is built on top of a framework that can function in its own right giving us greater confidence we can support the next ARC if/when it comes, without breaking existing ARC4 support
+- ARC4 support is built on top of a framework that can function in its own right giving us greater confidence we can support new ARC standards if/when they come, without breaking existing ARC4 support
-- MVSC gives power users absolute control without ARC4 getting in the way
+- Minimum viable smart contract gives power users absolute control of the AVM without ARC4 getting in the way
 - Explicit decorators reduce the likelihood of accidentally exposing a method publicly.

 Cons:
 - A developer needs to consciously choose ARC4 which means they need to be aware of it beforehand, and require a basic understanding of its workings
 - Requiring decorators on all methods adds noise to what might otherwise be a very terse contract.

-### Option 3 - Option 2, but use public/private keywords
+### Option 3 - Option 2, but using public/private keywords

-The specific characteristics of python that lead to mandatory decorators on all methods do not apply to the TypeScript solution.
+The specific characteristics of Python that lead to mandatory decorators on all Algorand Python methods do not apply to TypeScript.
 Whilst still keeping the separation of ARC4 from option 2, we could use TypeScript's `public` and `private` keywords to flag an ABI method versus a private subroutine.
+This behaviour aligns nicely to the concept of a deployed app being equivalent to an [instance of the class](https://algorandfoundation.github.io/puya/lg-structure.html#contract-classes).
 The decorator would still be used in cases where a non-default on completion action was required but otherwise optional.
-We can require explicit access keywords (`public`/`private`/`protected`) on all methods to work around the potential security issues of public by default.
+We can require (via the compiler) explicit access keywords (`public`/`private`/`protected`) on all methods to work around the potential security issues of public by default.
 This behaviour would only apply when extending `arc4.Arc4Contract`.
-Access modifiers on a contract which extends the base `Contract` would have no implicit effect.
+Access modifiers on a contract which extends the base `Contract` would have no implicit effect outside of controlling code reuse with inheritance.

+ - Access modifiers are required on all methods (prevents accidental exposure of methods)
+ - public methods are ABI methods
+ - private and protected methods are subroutines
+ - optional attribute to configure allowable actions and create/not on create behaviour

 ```ts
 export class NonAbiContract extends Contract {